tj/mad-pages/node.http.md

 parsing only.
 It parses a message into headers and body but it does not parse the actual headers or the body.

+Defined headers that allow multiple values are concatenated with a `,` character, except for the `set-cookie` and `cookie` headers which are represented as an array of values.
+Headers such as `content-length` which can only have a single value are parsed accordingly, and only a single value is represented on the parsed object.

+The raw headers as they were received are retained in the `rawHeaders` property, which is an array of `[key, value, key2, value2, ...]`.
+For example, the previous message header object might have a `rawHeaders` list like the following:

+    [ 'ConTent-Length', '123456',
+      'content-LENGTH', '123',
+      'content-type', 'text/plain',
+      'CONNECTION', 'keep-alive',
+      'Host', 'mysite.com',
+      'accepT', '*/*' ]

+## http.METHODS

+* {Array}

+A list of the HTTP methods that are supported by the parser.

 ## http.STATUS_CODES